osresearch/airbreak/docs/adapter_pcbs/acc_breakout_basic/README.md

 You can freely send the board away to be made of course too.

+**WARNING**: Sanding FR4 material creates dangerous dust.
+If you need to bevel the edge use appropriate precautions such as sanding under water.

 ## PCB Source Format

 PCB design files are in Altium Designer source (sorry).

 ### Sizes

-The card edge dimensions are roughly based on a standard card-edge, see [https://media.digikey.com/pdf/Data%20Sheets/Panasonic%20Electric%20Works%20PDFs/AXC.pdf](https://media.digikey.com/pdf/Data%20Sheets/Panasonic%20Electric%20Works%20PDFs/AXC.pdf "example connector spec that includes PCB sizes").
+The card edge dimensions are roughly based on a standard card-edge, see [example connector spec that includes PCB sizes](https://media.digikey.com/pdf/Data%20Sheets/Panasonic%20Electric%20Works%20PDFs/AXC.pdf).

 Board should be 15 mm width (or a little less).
 The gerber files have a small board outline width to ensure Bantam software gives correct edge size (otherwise may mill on outside edge).

-Connectors are on 2.54mm (0.100" grid).
+The connectors are on 2.54mm (0.100" grid).
 Other spacing shown below:

 ![](acc_dims.png)

-## Pinout
+## Pinout Notes

-See pinout stored in rest of project, the following shows pinout relative to pin numbers marked on main-board part number:
+See pinout stored in rest of project, the following shows pinout of hedaers relative to pin numbers marked on main-board part number:

 ![](acc_adapter_render.jpg)